TildeAsterisk/Physicanim/README.md

 Physicanim by Tilde Asterisk ~*
 =======
 Physicanim is an advanced active ragdoll character toolkit for Unity Game Engine that allows you to convert your character into a procedurally animated physics simulated character, create and manage it's behvaiours.

 .

-Physicanim is an advanced active ragdoll system that allows for characters to play physics driven procedural animations.
+Physicanim is an advanced active ragdoll toolkit for Unity that allows for characters to play physics driven procedural animations.
 (Works with Mixamo.)
 .

 .